aramadsanar/nft-marketplace/README.md

 - Business logic code is written in ./view_models
 - GUI code is written in ./pages
 - Components are written in ./components

+Only export states and functions from view model that are used by GUI code, otherwise, prepend the function name with underscore ```_``` to mark it as private